thinkocapo/replay/README.md

 ## Todo
 - tour

-- send go events to proxy.py?
+- send go events to proxy.py? (yes do first, test can test scripting of python+go events together)
+    - script for sending python+go events together to Sentry:9000
 'OR'
 - send python events to proxy.go?
+(NEED create proxy.go) (yes and handle different compressions here, rather than do that in proxy.py)

 - event-to-sentry.go var DATABASE_PATH

-- event.go DSN as Struct with stringify method?
-- event-to-sentry.go DSN method for SENTRY_URL